Barron Trump: What we know about Donald Trump’s youngest son

 Barron would have joined his older half-siblings Donald Trump Jr, Eric Trump and Tiffany Trump among the state’s 41 delegates and Mr Trump himself did not appear to object.

 “He’s pretty young, I will say.
-He’s 17,” Mr Trump said in an interview with Telemundo 51 Miami, getting his son’s age wrong.
+He’s 17,” Mr Trump said in an interview with Telemundo 51 Miami, appearing to get his son’s age wrong.

 “But if they can do that, I’m all for it.”